rpajanssen/java-triangle/exception-handling/before/README.md

 the location where you handle the exceptions and skip the catching it as we did in the example code.

-Catching-transform-and-rethrow is NOT handling it!
+Catch-transform-and-rethrow is NOT handling it!

 ## 11. Unwanted swallowing of exceptions